paulejarvis/Playbook/Demo/Queries and Unit Tests/Sample Queries and Screenshots.md

 ![](https://github.com/paulejarvis/Playbook/blob/master/Demo/Queries%20and%20Unit%20Tests/Screenshots/Responsibilities%20by%20role.PNG)

-## Integrating Processes Across Departments
+## Integrating Workflows Across Departments

-* What steps are required for a new hire to complete on-boarding (spanning across departments)?
-Are we preparing new hires adequately and front-loading any administrative tasks?
+* **Scenario** The Director of HR believes that the on-boarding process could be improved but knows that there are actions outside of HR (such as provisioning a laptop or setting up payroll) so wants to search the entire workflow to understand all steps across all departments
+* **Query** Query multiple workflows (across departments) and return the end-to-end integrated workflow

 ```Cypher
 MATCH (Process)